Rakontur: History

 Cocaine Cowboys was New York Magazines Critic's Pick when it premiered at the 2006 Tribeca Film Festival and, after a limited theatrical release, the movie became a worldwide phenomenon on DVD and the highest-rated documentary in the history of the Showtime cable network.
 The sequel, Cocaine Cowboys 2: Hustlin’ with the Godmother, was released in 2008.The U, a feature documentary about the championship history of the University of Miami Hurricanes football program, produced by Rakontur for ESPN's 30 for 30 series, became the highest-rated documentary in the network's 30-year history, when it debuted on December 12, 2009, following the Heisman Trophy presentation.

 Rakontur debuted two new films in the first half of 2011.
 Square Grouper: The Godfathers of Ganja, examining the free-wheeling pot smuggling of South Florida in the 1970s, had its world premiere at the SXSW Film Festival in March, followed by a limited theatrical and DVD release by Magnolia Pictures.
-The next month they premiered Limelight, a chronicle of the rise and fall of infamous New York nightclub mogul Peter Gatien, at the Tribeca Film Festival, released by Magnolia in September 2011.

 Rakontur released Broke, a documentary about former professional athletes who have squandered their wealth, at the 2012 Tribeca Film Festival.

 In 2012, the company produced Dawg Fight, a brutal exposé on underground backyard MMA fighting in one of Miami's toughest neighborhoods.

-Notability

 In 2007 and again in 2010, Rakontur was selected for the Realscreen Global 100, “an annual list of the most exciting and influential production companies working in non-fiction film and television."
-That same year, Spellman and Corben were listed among of the 50 Most Influential People in Miami by The SunPost.
 In December 2009, the Miami New Times declared Cocaine Cowboys #3 on its "Top Ten of the Decade: Miami in Pop Culture."